First Maratha invasion of Bengal: First Battle of Katwa

 Alivardi sought help from Mughals emperor and wrote letters to deputies of Patna and Purnia.
-In response Naib Nazim of Patna Zainuddin Ahmed alongside with Mahdi Nisar Khan, Abdul Ali Khan marched to Murshidabad with 5,000 cavalry and 6,000–7,000 infantry (Note: Totaling 11,000–12,000 infantry) while Saif Khan of Purnia led an army of 5,000 soldiers.
+In response Naib Nazim of Patna Zainuddin Ahmed alongside Mahdi Nisar Khan, Abdul Ali Khan marched to Murshidabad with 5,000 cavalry and 6,000–7,000 infantry (Note: Totaling 11,000–12,000 infantry) while Saif Khan of Purnia led an army of 5,000 soldiers.
 The allied army decided for offence.
 Meanwhile, Bhaskar, was extravagantly celebrating Durga Puja in Dhaihat, near Katwa.
 Alivardi led a sudden attack on 27 September 1742, forcing Marathas to flee towards Katwa leaving their baggage behind.

 Alivardi's army reached the east bank of the Bhagirathi River opposite Katwa, where the Marathas were encamped on the west bank, supported by artillery on a sloop.
 Alivardi planned a surprise attack on their weaker western flank of Maratha army.
 He secretly crossed the Ajay River using a boat bridge with 2,500 troops.
 During the crossing, a boat bridge collapse killed 1,500 soldiers, but it was quickly repaired.
 About 3,000 Bengal troops crossed the river, attacked the Maratha camp, and caused them to flee without resistance.
 Alivardi's forces pursued, killed many Marathas, and reinforcements arrived to chase the fugitives.
 Alivardi then occupied the abandoned Maratha camp for his army to rest.